rekha-balan/azure-docs-test2-pr.nl-NL/articles/service-bus-messaging/service-bus-java-how-to-use-queues.md

 ```

 ## <a name="how-to-handle-application-crashes-and-unreadable-messages"></a>How to handle application crashes and unreadable messages
 Service Bus provides functionality to help you gracefully recover from errors in your application or difficulties processing a message.
 If a receiver application is unable to process the message for some reason, then it can call the **unlockMessage** method on the received message (instead of the **deleteMessage** method).
-This will cause Service Bus to unlock the message within the queue and make it available to be received again, either by the same consuming application or by another consuming application.
+This causes Service Bus to unlock the message within the queue and make it available to be received again, either by the same consuming application or by another consuming application.

-There is also a timeout associated with a message locked within the queue, and if the application fails to process the message before the lock timeout expires (e.g., if the application crashes), then Service Bus will unlock the message automatically and make it available to be received again.
+There is also a timeout associated with a message locked within the queue, and if the application fails to process the message before the lock timeout expires (for example, if the application crashes), then Service Bus unlocks the message automatically and makes it available to be received again.

-In the event that the application crashes after processing the message but before the **deleteMessage** request is issued, then the message will be redelivered to the application when it restarts.
-This is often called **At Least Once Processing**, that is, each message will be processed at least once but in certain situations the same message may be redelivered.
+In the event that the application crashes after processing the message but before the **deleteMessage** request is issued, then the message is redelivered to the application when it restarts.
+This is often called *At Least Once Processing*; that is, each message is processed at least once but in certain situations the same message may be redelivered.
 If the scenario cannot tolerate duplicate processing, then application developers should add additional logic to their application to handle duplicate message delivery.
-This is often achieved using the **getMessageId** method of the message, which will remain constant across delivery attempts.
+This is often achieved using the **getMessageId** method of the message, which remains constant across delivery attempts.

 ## <a name="next-steps"></a>Next Steps
 Now that you've learned the basics of Service Bus queues, see [Queues, topics, and subscriptions][Queues, topics, and subscriptions] for more information.